DE | EN

 Restriction of processing

-"Restriction of processing" means the marking of stored personal data with the aim of limiting their future processing.
+“Restriction of processing” means the marking of stored personal data with the aim of limiting their processing in the future.

 Profiling

-File system
+Filing system

 Controller

-"Controller" means a natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its designation may be provided for by Union or Member State law.
+“Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.

 Processor

-"Processor" means a natural or legal person, public authority, agency or other body that processes personal data on behalf of the Controller.
+“Processor” means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 Recipient